Property and Trusts

 - papers must have been accepted by a convenor in a subject section and an oral version of the paper must be presented at the Annual Conference.

-I have also been asked to remind you that all speakers will need to book and pay to attend the conference and that they will need to register for the conference by the end of June in order to secure their place within the programme, though please do let me know if this is likely to pose any problems for you.
-Booking information will be circulated in due course.
+I have also been asked to remind you that all speakers will need to book and pay to attend the conference and that they will need to register for the conference by Friday 14th June in order to secure their place within the programme, though please do let me know if this deadline is likely to pose any problems for you.
+Booking information will be circulated in due course, and will open after the decisions on the response to the calls are made.

 With best wishes,